De Meer Stadion

-The final match at De Meer was an Eredivisie game in which Ajax hosted Willem II on 28 April 1996.
-The home side won 5–1 with Finidi George scoring a hat trick, but the final ever goal in the stadium was scored by Willem II striker Jack de Gier.
+Ajax left the De Meer after the opening of the purpose-built Amsterdam Arena in 1996, which since 2018 is called the Johan Cruyff Arena.
+The final match at De Meer was an Eredivisie game which saw Ajax hosting Willem II on 28 April 1996.
+The home side won 5–1 with Finidi George scoring a hat trick, but the final goal in the stadium was scored by Willem II striker Jack de Gier.

 Following the club's departure, the De Meer was demolished to make way for a housing development.
-However, the area is commemorated by having the new streets named after famous football stadia from around the world.
-The centrespot was recreated cosmetically as the real centrespot was built over.
+The stadium is commemorated by having the new streets named after famous football stadia where Ajax played famous away matches, such as Anfield, Wembley or Bernabeu.
+The centre spot was recreated symbolically as the real centre spot was built over.
+There are also little bridges named after famous Ajax players like Johan Cruyff, Piet Keizer and Sjaak Swart, as well as a bridge named after manager Rinus Michels.